The state of Assam has a number of religious festivals which are discussed elaborately below as follows:

 Bohaggiyo Bishu Festival

 Regarded as the most fascinating springtime festival of the Deoris, one of the four divisions of Chutiyas who are believed to have been members of the great Boro race, this is a time of merriment throughout the state of Assam.
-The term Bishu claims to have its origin from the Chutiya word Bishu.
-The literal meaning of this term after breaking up the whole words stands as Bi, which signifies, extreme and Su signifies rejoicing like other springtime festivals.
+The literal meaning of the term ‘Bishu’ after breaking up the whole words stands as ‘Bi’, which signifies, extreme and ‘Su’ signifies rejoicing like other springtime festivals.

-Baikho is another springtime festival, which is only celebrated to propitiate the extreme powerful Goddess of Wealth Baikho.
-The Rabha community of Assam, who do not have any national festival of their own mainly celebrates this festival with equal amount of pomp and grandeur.
-In the present times however the pomp and grandeur of this widely popular festival is not to be seen.
+Baikho is another springtime festival, which is only celebrated to propitiate the extreme powerful Goddess of Wealth ‘Baikho’.
+The Rabha community of Assam, who do not have any national festival of their own mainly, celebrates this festival with equal amount of pomp and grandeur.

 Brahmaputra Beach Festival